DeedeeSRB/unb-booking-plugin/README.md

 ### Products widget

-Using this widget will allow you to display all your products that can be booked for your visitors to choose from.
+Rhis widget will allow you to display all your products that can be booked for your visitors to choose from.

+### Rooms to-be-booked widget

+This widget will allow to display ALL your bookable (currently available or unavailable) rooms.
+##### Options
+Maximum number of rooms in the list (min: 1, max: 100)

 ## Settings